UffizziCloud/preview-action/README.md

 If you're controlling access to your Environments' URL's, set the credentials here so the workflow can confirm successful deployment.

+#### `personal-access-token`

+Value of a [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with access to the `read:packages` scope.

+This option is provided as a convenience to get started quickly.
+For sensitive repositories, we recommend instead connecting your Uffizzi account to GHCR via the web interface or by executing `uffizzi connect ghcr` from a trusted environment.

 # The Action Itself

 If you wish to use this action by itself outside of the reusable workflow, you can.
 It will only create new previews, not update nor delete.